 Isha, a student at Delhi Public School in Haryana, India, is leader of a team with a business idea that can help bring high-quality education to more kids: a solar-powered printer that prints educational materials for people in rural communities.
 Isha came up with this idea while participating in NFTE’s World Series of Innovation: Sustainable Development Goals competition, and we asked her a few questions about her inspiration and plans for the future.

 1. After you read the World Series of Innovation Challenges, how did you come up with the idea for your winning submission?
 What inspired you?
-Please speak about your experience/process in developing the idea.

 My idea is solely based upon giving education to the rural population at the same level as the urban and making them experience the same luxurious of education as the urban population.
 Also our idea is based upon improving the pollution levels.
 So I came up with the idea of a ‘printer’ which acts as an educational luxury and at the same time would offer the people with calibre education taking the pollution levels into account.
 In today’s modern scenario calibre education is a must at all levels.
 Thus after a lot of addition and deletion I came up with this idea.

 What inspired me the most was the curiosity and the wonder in the eyes of the less fortunate as my school also offers education to more than a thousand less fortunate kids and I always see them so focused while studying that it made me think that actually the rural area requires something like this as they have that spark to learn something new, so I came up with this.